Advance your knowledge and skills in theory, research, and practice at the cutting edge of psychotherapy and counselling .

 How can my own research answer questions currently unanswered in psychotherapy and counselling?

-The transferable nature of counselling training means that you might also use your skills in other helping professions.
+The transferrable nature of counselling and psychotherapy theory and practice means that you might also use your advanced skills and knowledge in other helping professions.

-Students are taught using a combination of lectures, seminars, practical skills work, group work, and independent study, with the goal of developing a range of skills through an engaging learning experience.
+Students are taught using a combination of lectures, seminars, practical work, group work, and independent study, with the goal of developing a range of skills and knowledge through an engaging learning experience.
 You will also be taught using experiential and skills-based activities, such as triad practice, drawing upon your existing counselling training, and in accordance with a counselling/psychotherapy ethical framework (e.g., BACP, NCS, BPS etc.)

 Similarly varied, using a combination of coursework, group work, presentations, and practical work.

 Course leaderView full profile

 Alister is a registered Practitioner Psychologist (HCPC) who teaches psychology and its applications to counselling, sport, exercise, and health.
 He is passionate about teaching psychology and counselling in an evidence-based way so that your practice is based on the latest research and is ethical, informed, and effective.

 Fees for International students: £13,000 per annum

 This fee covers your tuition and access to course-specific equipment and facilities, as well associated services including access to the library, study skills support, IT support, student support and wellbeing services and membership of the Student Union.
 There may be additional costs by course.